Click to Skip Ahead

 Total Cost ($335–$1,000)

-The total cost of flying with your dog internationally will usually run between $335 and $1,000, depending on the airline and the destination.
-This cost includes everything that you need to fly with your dog, including the trip fee, the health certificate, and the proper crate.
-These costs could potentially creep higher depending on the individual destination or whether you decide to use a pet transportation service rather than fly with your dog on a standard airline.
+Flying with your dog internationally will usually cost between $335 and $1,000, depending on the airline and the destination.
+This cost includes everything you need to fly with your dog, including the trip fee, the health certificate, and the proper crate.
+However, these costs could creep higher depending on the destination or whether you use a pet transportation service rather than fly with your dog on a standard airline.

 The 3 Different Types of International Flights for Dogs